ArchLars/archtutorial/README.md

 # You are also going to want to set your name in PROMPT, otherwise it will just be `~`
 # The "PROMPT" below will look like this: [ArchLars], with Arch in Arch blue and Lars in white, same with brackets.
 # The ~ will be in cyan, which is your working directory.
-This is a fine early profile name.
-You can make it nicer later.
+# This is a fine early profile name, you can make it nicer later.
 #
 # Replace "Lars" with your own name and add this to the very bottom of ~/.zshrc:
 #